ralph-groupscholar/website/ralph.md

 - Captured a fresh Playwright full-page screenshot of groupscholar.com; the headless render still shows a large blank band with hero slices repeating, implying scroll-triggered sections are not painting in the capture.
 - Sketched creative follow-ups: add a wayfinding strip that keeps the next cue visible, tune scroll animations to avoid hiding content in static captures, and expand the narrative checkpoints between major sections.
 - Added a new Wayfinding section with route memo + cue cards, extended field guide navigation, and softened scroll animations so sections stay visible while still drifting into place.

+2026-02-06 00:25:31 — Iteration 54
+- Reviewed current codebase and recent git history for context.
+- Captured a fresh Playwright full-page screenshot of groupscholar.com; the headless render still shows large blank bands with repeated fixed overlays, suggesting snapshot artifacts on long scrolls.
+- Sketched creative follow-ups: add a compact "Session Pulse" ribbon to summarize key sections above the fold, prototype a "Room Map" strip with per-section color cues, and introduce a printable "Snapshot" layout toggle for static captures.
+- Added a snapshot mode that converts fixed/sticky UI to static positions and disables marquee motion during automation to keep headless captures readable.